cvjena/semantic-embeddings/README.md

 > Björn Barz and Joachim Denzler.
 > IEEE Winter Conference on Applications of Computer Vision (WACV), 2019.

+If you use this code, please cite that paper.

 **Table of Contents:**